 Anger isn’t the real problem in abusive relationships

-Despite what many believe, domestic violence and abuse is not due to the abuser's loss of control over his temper, but a deliberate choice to control you.
+Despite what many believe, domestic violence and abuse does not happen due to the abuser’s loss of control over his temper, but a deliberate choice to control you.
 If you are in an abusive relationship, know that couples counseling is not recommended—and your partner needs specialized treatment, not regular anger management classes.

 Controlling Anger Before it Controls You – Origins of excessive anger, tips on coping, and when to seek more help.
 (American Psychological Association)